maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

     GPU --> BUF["Rendered pixel buffer<br/>(data object)"]
 {{< /mermaid >}}

-OpenGL and Vulkan are API specifications.
-Mesa supplies their running Linux implementations.
+OpenGL and Vulkan are API specifications, and Mesa supplies their running Linux implementations.
 For supported AMD GPUs, Mesa's **RadeonSI** driver implements OpenGL through its Gallium stack, while **RADV** implements Vulkan.

-Mesa translates API work into AMD-specific commands.
-It submits those commands through DRM's rendering interface to `amdgpu`.
-The graphics engine executes them and writes pixels into buffer storage.
-A fence can signal when the asynchronous work has finished.
+Mesa translates API work into AMD-specific commands and submits them through DRM's rendering interface to `amdgpu`.
+The graphics engine executes those commands and writes pixels into buffer storage, while a fence can signal when the asynchronous work has finished.

-GTK and Qt are optional.
-They provide widgets, layout, input and window-system support, and they often choose a renderer.
-Applications can also reach Mesa directly.
+GTK and Qt are optional frameworks that provide widgets, layout, input and window-system support, and they often choose a renderer; applications can also reach Mesa directly.

 ## 6. The Wayland conversation

-Rendering and Wayland communication are two parallel interfaces used by the same application.
-Rendering makes pixels.
-Wayland lets the client describe a surface and offer its content to the compositor.
+Rendering and Wayland communication are two parallel interfaces used by the same application: rendering makes pixels, while Wayland lets the client describe a surface and offer its content to the compositor.

 {{< mermaid >}}
 flowchart TB